BenJammin-Summers/automatic-messaging/README.md

 # automatic-messaging
-app script that takes information from sheet
+app script that takes information from sheet and plugs it into emails